Advertiser Disclosure

 Orlando International Airport Concourse 2.
 Image Credit: Delta Air Lines

-As you exit the APM, there is a small food court ahead, as well as access to gates 110, 111, 112, and 120.
-Gates 101 to 109 are to the left and gates 121 to 129 are to the right.
+As you exit the people mover, a small food court is ahead, as well as access to gates 110, 111, 112, and 120.
+Gates 101 to 109 are to the left, and gates 121 to 129 are to the right.

-Terminal B — Concourse 3
+Terminal B, Concourse 3

 Orlando International Airport Concourse 3